ntustison/LAMNrFlows/Manuscript/methods.md

 ANTsTorch builders and our \texttt{normflows} fork.
 These include bounded coupling scales (via configurable \texttt{scale\_map} and \texttt{scale\_cap}
 parametrizations), constrained base log-scales for Glow-style bases, optional ActNorm inside coupling subnetworks, and gradient-norm clipping.
-Collectively, these changes reduce log-det explosions and latent outliers in deep multiscale flows while preserving exact likelihoods and invertibility.

-For Gaussian-PCA, we compute the Gaussian log likelihood for the base \(\Sigma = W^\top W + \sigma^2 I\) using a Cholesky factorization with a small adaptive jitter, evaluate \(\log|\Sigma|\) as \(2\sum \log \mathrm{diag}(L)\), and form the quadratic term via triangular solves rather than explicit matrix inversion.
+We also refactored computation of the Gaussian log likelihood for the base \(\Sigma = W^\top W + \sigma^2 I\) using a Cholesky factorization with a small adaptive jitter, evaluate \(\log|\Sigma|\) as \(2\sum \log \mathrm{diag}(L)\), and form the quadratic term via triangular solves rather than explicit matrix inversion.